iamawumpas/TrueNAS_Scale_Drive-Bay_Dashboard/README.md

 - the number of used ports,
 - the serial number of each disk (for identification purposes),
 - the slot number on each breakout cable (see **Logic**),
-- the disk capacity,
+- the [formatted] disk capacity, not the vdev capacity
-- the drive status,
+- the drive status as reported by TrueNAS,
 - and read/write activity.
 &emsp;
 It is also a very basic web server which will serve the data to what ever browser you are using to see the dashboard.
 It uses port 8010 be default, but you can change this in the script.